-Here are some of the variations of our Thin Mint Truffles that we came up with.
+Here are some of the variations of our Thin Mint Truffles that we came up with last year.
 I am not sure if I prefer the dark or white chocolate version.
 How about you?

 Be careful you probably can’t eat just one of these decadent thin mint truffles. !!